Lforest12345/LLM-powered-APR-Robustness/README.md

 - Configuration Variables

-  The corresponding code file is `LLM_test_QuixBugs.py`.
+  The corresponding code file is `LLM_test_QuixBugs_after.py`.
 Before running the code, please modify the following variables according to your requirements:

   * `keylist`:  A list containing multiple keys can be used.
 You can fill in a certain number of API keys according to your used models and actual needs.
-  * `buggy_dir`: The path to the directory where the Java buggy program is stored in the QuixBugs dataset, for example, `QuixBugs/java_programs`.
+  * `projects_gemma`,`projects_8b`,`projects_70b`,`projects_mistral`: Project names in QuixBugs that the corresponding LLM is able to fix successfully.
+  * `model_project_mapping`: A dict that maps the LLM to its corresponding projects.
-  * `models`: A dict of different LLM names and thier model path.
+  * `model_name_mapping`: A dict of different LLM names and thier model path.
 You can change the contents of this dict to test multiple LLMS.
-  * `fixed_dir`: You can change the field name according to the actual situation, as the output directory of the generated results, for example, `fixed_code_mistrallarge`.
+  * `base_dir`: The path where the perturbed code patch is stored.

 - Running the Code